Al-Qusayr, Syria: 2011–2013 Syrian civil war

 Four tanks were sent to the city afterward.
 However, one of the tanks defected to the opposition together with 30 soldiers.
 The defected tank managed to take out the other three tanks, killing 20 government soldiers, according to local rebels.
 The FSA then captured the town hall and hospital, and focused on other government positions.
 On 25 February, the whole town was controlled by the FSA.
 Since the government sent no further reinforcements, the 80 remaining government soldiers fled from their posts in al-Qusayr.

 On 20 April 2012, Abdel Ghani Jawhar, an explosives expert and commander of the Fatah al-Islam group, detonated himself in al-Qusayr accidentally, while preparing explosive devices.
 He was wanted in Lebanon for 200 cases of murder, assassinations, attempted assassinations and explosive attacks.
 On 9 July, Al Jazeera reported that the Free Syrian Army recaptured the town hall, which had served as the main command center for Syrian troops in the area, and demolished it in order to prevent the Syrian government from recapturing it.
 It was then reported that the Free Syrian Army controlled all of the town except for a few checkpoints and the city's main hospital.

 On 4 April 2013 the Syrian army launched an offensive against al-Qusayr, with the aim of capturing all villages around the rebel-held town and eventually the town itself.
 The Qusayr area is considered of strategic importance because it lies between the capital and the Mediterranean coast, and is close to the Lebanese border.

 On 19 May 2013, the Syrian Army attempted to retake al-Qusayr.
 As of May 2013, there were over 25,000 civilians still living in the city.
 As of the beginning of June 2013, the Syrian Army regained control over 50% of the city, including the strategic al-Qusayr Military Airbase.

 On 5 June 2013, the Syrian Army finally regained control of al-Qusayr, after a rapid overnight attack, allowing some rebel fighters to flee to the neighbouring village of al-Dabaah.

+On December 8, 2024, the city was captured by the Syrian opposition during its large-scale offensive led by Tahrir Al-Sham.